 Marketing a cryptocurrency requires a very different approach compared to projects in almost any other industry.
-In fact, due to a large number of initial coin offerings (ICO’s), the requirements are even more precise – it’s increasingly harder to stand out in the cryptocurrency industry.
+In fact, due to a large number of initial coin offerings (ICOs), the requirements are even more precise.
+In other words, it’s getting increasingly harder to stand out in the cryptocurrency industry.

 Finally, as a client, you get custom media lists.
 Together with a media database of 1 million+ journalists, bloggers and influencers, these media lists are designed to help you do effective targeted media outreach.

 With a PR package from Pressfarm, you can boost credibility for your crypto brand.

 The vast majority of cryptocurrency projects are expected to fail and disappear from the markets completely.
 In most cases, these projects will either lose traction or run out of funding.
 That being said, there are fundamental reasons for this failure and these reasons are often the same.

 Here are just a few of the main pitfalls to keep in mind while marketing cryptocurrency:

 - Lack of Execution – Many cryptocurrency projects are good at “talking” without creating an actual product.